 What Causes Adult Acne?

-- Overproduction of sebum, an oily substance produced by the skin
+Overproduction of sebum, the natural oils produced by your skin

 Have you recently stopped or started taking birth control pills?
 Oral contraceptives also alter your hormone levels, which can leave you with zits while your body adjusts to its new normal.